LordAmit/automating-boring-tasks-using-python/image_in_window_screensaver/readme.md

-# Image Viewer/ScreenSaver
+# No Nonsense Image Viewer/ScreenSaver

-This is something I created as a cross platform solution that
+No nonsense Image viewer/Screensaver is something I created that

-- can show images in full screen / window mode
+- Can show images in full screen / window mode
-- will scroll through images after a regular, customizable interval
+- Will scroll through images after a regular, customizable interval
-- will follow some conventions I defined (more coming about that a bit later)
+- Will follow some conventions I defined (more coming about that a bit later)
-- helped me learn a bit about PySide2
+- Help me learn a bit about PySide2
-- Allows keyboard based control
+- Allow keyboard based control
 - Allows finding the image in file browser
-- Deletion
+- Delete images

 etc.